HolyGrailer/HolyGrail/README.md

 If you read all the instructions before doing anything, good for you, you are a good scientist who likes to plan things.
 If you perform the steps without reading all of the instructions beforehand, please stop.
 If you use machine learning without a plan, you may find yourself and everyone following the instructions outlined above.
 If anyone performs line 22.
 ERROR CODE 42: SYSTEM CORRUPTION.
+Hmm... line 22 keeps jumping to line 21 on the public display.
+So I will too.
+Anyone want to date?

 If CODE 42 is reached:
 1. Reset the AI Structure you have built.